FirebirdSQL/firebird/doc/sql.extensions/README.builtin_functions.txt

 --------

 Function:
-    Returns the minimun value of a list of values.
+    Returns the minimum value of a list of values.

 Format:
     MINVALUE( <value> [, <value> ...] )